Want to organize your whole life? Check out this post full of easy-to-implement ideas to organize your home, your time and even your free time!

 Get rid of those pens that don’t work.
 You know the ones.

 There’s nothing more frustrating than wanting to catch an idea on paper and losing it because you didn’t have a functioning pen at hand.

-Keep a nice tall mug or a real pen holder close to you while you’re working or reading.
+Keep a nice tall mug or a real pen holder close to you while you’re working, studying or reading.

 Keep a weekly spread with a simple layout next to you to schedule tasks on the fly.